 The first line turns off alias processing and disables several special symbols, including the command separator and all redirection symbols.
 Once the string has been processed, the last line re-enables the features that were turned off in the first line.

-If you need advanced string processing capabilities beyond those provided by TCC, you may want to consider using the Perl, Python, REXX, or Ruby languages.
-Our products can execute Perl, Python, REXX, and Ruby programs internally, and also support evaluating individual Perl, Python, REXX, and Ruby expressions internally.
+If you need advanced string processing capabilities beyond those provided by TCC, you may want to consider using the Lua, Perl, Python, REXX, or Ruby languages.
+Our products can execute Lua, Perl, Python, REXX, and Ruby programs internally, and also support evaluating individual Perl, Python, REXX, and Ruby expressions internally.